Jack-Q/blog/source/_posts/2017-02-27-javaee-training-note-day-07.md

 * extract method: share the logic in more concrete level.
   (for a JSP page, some sharing logic can be shared via `taglib`);
 * extract variable: use the name of variable to indicate the program logic without comment;
-* less comment: use self-evident named variables and methods to reduce the ammount of comment, which will also reduce the possibility of mismatching and outdated comment;
+* less comment: use self-evident named variables and methods to reduce the amount of comment, which will also reduce the possibility of mismatching and outdated comment;
 * ...